blitzzkid/cinema-ticket-booking-api/README.md

 ## About the app

-This app has been deployed with circleci for continous integration/continous delivery
+This app has been deployed with circleci for continous integration/continous delivery.

+## Link to frontend repository

+The frontend repository can be found at https://github.com/mtan014/cinema-ticket-booking

 ## Installing required dependencies